 - Make sure your child’s room is cool, quiet and dark.

-- If your child gets out of bed, calmly ask her to go back to bed.
+- If your child gets out of bed, calmly ask him to go back to bed.
 Say that you’re just in the other room.
 Repeat this firmly and quietly over and over until your child doesn’t get up again.